yazi-rs/yazi-rs.github.io/docs/quick-start.md

 ### Copy paths

-To copy paths, use any of the following commands below.
+To copy paths, use any of the following actions below.

 _Observation: <kbd>c</kbd> ⇒ <kbd>d</kbd> indicates pressing the <kbd>c</kbd> key followed by pressing the <kbd>d</kbd> key._